srinivas946/PyAlert/README.md

     - Generated reports are stored in the Folder named "Generated Reports"
   - Health Check
     - Health Check is only applicable for Logstash
-    - It will check the status of CPU Usage, JVM Statistics, Pipelines Connected and their Information
+    - It will check the status of CPU Usage, JVM Statistics, Pipelines Connected and Pipeline Information
   <br/>
   Brief documentation is available in <a href="https://github.com/srinivas946/PyAlert/wiki">Wiki</a> page.